What is Ransomware?

 Ransomware can infiltrate a device through email phishing, malvertising, or when an attacker exploits vulnerabilities in a software or RDP.
 Once in a system, ransomware has the capacity to move laterally through a system, meaning it can spread to other systems on the same network or other networks if the device is still connected to the internet.

-When ransomware is deployed on a victim's system, it encrypts valuable files like word documents, emails, spreadsheets etc…, using a strong algorithm in order to deny access to the user.
+When ransomware is deployed on a victim's system, it encrypts valuable files like Word documents, emails, spreadsheets etc…, using a strong algorithm in order to deny access to the user.
 The threat actor will then display a message to the user that demands payment in exchange for the decryption key.
-The ransom amount can vary widely, from a few thousand to several millions in dollars, and is often paid in cryptocurrency to avoid detection.
+The ransom amount can vary widely, from a few thousand to several million dollars, and is often paid in cryptocurrency to avoid detection.
 In many cases, even when the ransom is given, the threat actor fails does not release the encryption key.

 Why are ransomware attacks dangerous?